hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="ldaplistgroups"></a>
 # **LdapListGroups**

-> void LdapListGroups (string ldapMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse LdapListGroups (string ldapMountPath, TimeSpan? wrapTTL = null)

 Manage additional groups for users allowed to authenticate.